apache/arrow/docs/source/format/CDataInterface.rst

 it should be almost as easy to translate the C definitions into the corresponding C FFI declarations.

-Applications and libraries can therefore choose between tight integration with the Arrow *software project* (benefitting from the growing array of facilities exposed by e.g. the C++ or Java implementations of Apache Arrow, but with the cost of a dependency) or minimal integration with the Arrow *format*.
+Applications and libraries can therefore work with Arrow memory without necessarily using Arrow libraries or reinventing the wheel.
+Developers can choose between tight integration with the Arrow *software project* (benefitting from the growing array of facilities exposed by e.g. the C++ or Java implementations of Apache Arrow, but with the cost of a dependency) or minimal integration with the Arrow *format* only.

 Goals
 -----

 * Expose an ABI-stable interface.
-* Easy for third-party projects to implement support for (including partial support where sufficient), with little initial investment.
+* Make it easy for third-party projects to implement support for (including partial support where sufficient), with little initial investment.
-* Zero-copy sharing of Arrow data between independent runtimes and components running in the same process.
+* Allow zero-copy sharing of Arrow data between independent runtimes and components running in the same process.
-* Match the Arrow array concepts closely, to avoid the development of yet another marshalling layer.
+* Match the Arrow array concepts closely to avoid the development of yet another marshalling layer.
 * Avoid the need for one-to-one adaptation layers such as the limited JPype-based bridge between Java and Python.
-* Allow integration without an explicit dependency (either at compile-time or runtime) on the Arrow software project.
+* Enable integration without an explicit dependency (either at compile-time or runtime) on the Arrow software project.

 Ideally, the Arrow C data interface can become a low-level *lingua franca*